da-nrw/DNSCore/ContentBroker/src/main/markdown/object_model.md

 ### Node

-The node is the abstract notion for a location at which a box running DNSCore sits.
-It is part of the a grid of sites which replicate data for each other and share common policies.
-The grid of nodes in this documentation is often referred to as the "system".
-Each node has a list of contractors for which it provides the DNSCore functionality and for whose objects storage and distribution it is mainly/solely responsible.
+Contractors deliver content to nodes.
+The relationship between a contractor and "its" node (which is called primary node) is unique.
+Every Contractor delivers its objects always to the primary node.
+The node is a notion for a concrete technical system on the location of an operating company.
+Different nodes of different operating companies form a [PreservationSystem](object_mode.md#PreservationSystem).
+The contractors content get mirrored between the nodes which form the PreservationSystem.
+The copies of the objects delivered to the primary node are formally called primary copies.

 ### ConversionPolicy